You are here:Home/Project/Work Package 6: Standardized Architecture

-The first objective of this work package is to develop a generic, flexible and open BMS architecture – including BMS hardware platforms, software components, and their interfaces – with the aim to increase reusability of components and facilitate the seamless integration of hardware and software modules from different suppliers, while meeting safety requirements and accuracy needs of the specific e-mobility applications.
+Develop a generic, flexible and open BMS architecture – including BMS hardware platforms, software components, and their interfaces – with the aim to increase reusability of components and to facilitate the seamless integration of hardware and software modules from different suppliers, while meeting safety requirements and accuracy needs of the specific e-mobility applications.

-This goal will be achieved by a multi-layered architectural design, which consists of lower-level layers that interact with and abstract as far as possible from the specific hardware platform, and higher-level layers that define the diverse BMS functional components together with their respective application program interfaces (APIs).
+Design a multi-layered architecture, which consists of lower-level layers that interact with and abstract as far as possible from the specific hardware platform, and higher-level layers that define the diverse BMS functional components together with their respective application program interfaces (APIs).
 The functional components will in particular include the implementation of safety features, real-time battery state-estimation algorithms, user interaction via graphical user interfaces, and the connectivity of the BMS with external infrastructure such as database servers, cloud services, etc., over communication networks.

-The second objective of this work package consists of the specification and practical verification of a prototypical technical standard, which aims to unify and establish engineering criteria, methodologies and best practice for the design, manufacture, licensing and operation of Battery Management Systems under the consensus of the consortium’s specialists.
-This includes a set of requirements, materials, components, systems, regulations and services the developed standard will provide related to form factor, cells interconnections capabilities, interfaces for communication, computation and data processing capability, estimation algorithms, APIs, etc.
+Specify a set of requirements, materials, components, systems, regulations and services that the developed standard will provide related to form factor, cells interconnections capabilities, interfaces for communication, computation and data processing capability, estimation algorithms, APIs, etc.

 Analysis of the state of the art on BMS (report, public, M6) was finished and very well received by external stakeholders

 Requirements and architecture concept of a highly modular prototyping hardware platform has been completed (report, public, M6)